gamallo/DepFunc/README.md

 # DepFunc
 This is a system to build contextualized word vectors by using compositional distributional semantics and syntactic dependencies.
-This version works with subject-verb-object trigrams (transitive constructions) for three languages: English, Portuguese, and Spanish.
+This version works with subject-verb-object trigrams (transitive constructions) for three languages: English, Galician, Portuguese, and Spanish.
 Three annotated datasets, one per language, are also provided in the `./test` directory.

 ## REQUIREMENTS